- About Us

 - My Account

-Grey Lee was hired October 2012 to manage the organization's daily activities and lead the Chapter in achieving its mission.
-If you are interested in volunteering, sponsoring the Chapter, have questions about partnerships, etc., please email Grey Lee at firstname.lastname@example.org.
+Grey was hired in October 2012 to manage the organization's daily activities and lead the Chapter in achieving its mission.
+Read the press release here.

 Steve remarks: "My work the past 5 ½ years has focused on transforming institutions of higher learning into models of sustainability, not just by eliminating their operational greenhouse gas emissions but in how they plan, manage, invest, and most importantly prepare graduates to transition society to just, healthy and sustainable future.
 Because educational institutions are established and long-standing they have great incentive to invest in their built infrastructure.
 Beyond the standard benefits of reducing operational costs, improving the health of the occupants, and reducing environmental impact, educational institutions have the unique opportunity to use buildings as part of the educational experience.
 Allowing students the ability to monitor how their behavior affects the performance of the building – connecting behavior to impact is a powerful teaching tool.
 I am excited to witness these learning experiences and to expand green building awareness to individuals and institutions that do not believe green buildings are possible for them."

 Lillian Wang was hired in September 2013 to manage the chapter's outgoing communications and social media presence.

 The USGBC MA Chapter is governed by a 15 person Board of Directors who represent the breadth of the green building industry.
 The following is a list of the current Board members broken down by the industry which they represent.